U.S. DEPARTMENT OF STATE

-Program Performance Period: Proposed programs should be completed in September 2019 or less.
+Program Performance Period: The initial period of performance of the cooperative agreement will be 16 months, ending in January 2022.
 The Department of State will entertain applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.

 C. ELIGILIBITY INFORMATION